paulmelis/nano-tools/readme.md

     faster generation and query performance.
 Copy it to a persistent disk later if needed.
 * `nanodb.py`
-  - An Python module that provides an object-oriented API to the SQLite database created by `conv2sqlite.py`
+  - A Python module that provides an object-oriented API to the SQLite database created by `conv2sqlite.py`.
+This allows easy querying and navigation of blocks, accounts and relations between them.
 * `explorer.py`
   - A web-based account and block explorer similar to https://nano.org/en/explore/.
-    Is it not nearly as good-looking, though, and lacks certain features.
-It was added mostly to inspect the generated SQLite DB, but can also be used to browse and explore the Nano block-lattice.
+    It lacks certain features and is available mostly to inspect the generated SQLite DB, but can also be used to browse and explore the Nano block-lattice.
   - Usage:
     1. `$ ./explorer.py nano.db`
     2. Browse to http://localhost:7777/known_accounts